Dwivedirahul44/codegen_pattern/README.md

 # codegen_pattern
-ABAP se38 code generator Pattern
+ABAP se38 code generator Pattern.

 Install the codea and simply Create a new pattern from ABAP editor named:ZCODEGEN